-Answer: That's an excellent question, short sale buyer.
-Let's begin by looking at the facts of a short sale.
-In a perfect world, the kind that exists in dime store novels, people make their mortgage payments on time and banks are happy.
-As long as banks are getting their money, the banks aren't very much interested in talking about taking a short payoff on their loan known as a short sale.
+In a perfect world, homeowners would make all their mortgage payments on time and the banks would be happy.
+As long as banks are getting their money, the banks aren't very much interested in talking about taking a short payoff on their loan, known as a short sale.

 When a bank believes the security for its loan is in jeopardy and/or the seller is destined to become delinquent and stop making mortgage payments, the bank is then interested in talking about doing a short sale.
-Sometimes, the fact a home is underwater is enough to induce a bank to consider a strategic short sale.
+Sometimes, the fact that a home is underwater is enough to induce a bank to consider a strategic short sale.
 But most of the time the bank wants the seller to have a hardship, in addition to negative equity.

-Authorization for Third Party to Talk to Short Sale Bank
+Authorization For a Third Party to Talk to the Short Sale Bank

-This does not mean you could not send an offer to the bank yourself, because you could.
-The bank is simply unlikely to contact you directly and might route the offer back through the listing agent.
+This doesn't mean you can't send an offer to the bank yourself, but just be aware that the bank is unlikely to contact you directly and might route the offer back through the listing agent.

-Why Buyer's Agents Cannot Go Directly to the Short Sale Bank
+Why a Buyer's Agent Can't Go Directly to the Short Sale Bank

-This means you will need to draw up your own offer or contact a short sale lawyer to write an offer for you.
-You might not want to worry about all of the details and simply write a letter to the bank, along with proof of funds and a preapproval letter, explaining the price you would like to pay.
+You can draw up your own offer, but it is recommended to work with a real estate agent experienced with short sales or contact a short sale lawyer to write an offer for you.
+You might not want to worry about all of the details and simply write a letter to the bank, along with proof of funds and a pre-approval letter, explaining the price you would like to pay.

 Finding the Short Sale Bank to Submit Your Offer

-Why Is the Seller Involved in Selling the Short Sale?
+What to Do If the Seller Is Involved in Selling the Short Sale

-Bottom line is the seller is the owner of the home.
+The bottom line is that the seller is the owner of the home.
 The bank is simply a secured debtor.
 The bank does not do the short sale; it approves the short sale and its payoff.
 It is the seller who deeds the home to the short sale buyer, which is why the seller gets to choose who buys it.

 Sellers generally have little incentive to try to get the highest price possible.
-Listing agents are reluctant as well, due to fallout from HVCC, because they know that the price a buyer will pay is not always the price a buyer's lender will approve.
-Low appraisals can be a common problem among buyer's lenders.
+Listing agents may be reluctant as well because the price a buyer will pay is not always the price a buyer's lender will approve.
+Low appraisals can be a common problem with buyer's lenders.

 The bank might not want to see another offer, either.
 The bank wants market value from a qualified buyer.
 Your best option in these scenarios, if you really want to make an offer directly to the short sale bank, is to offer all cash and more than list price.